Penny Stamps Distinguished Speaker Series

-Penny Stamps Distinguished Speaker Series is a lecture series established by the University of Michigan School of Art & Design.
+The Penny Stamps Distinguished Speaker Series is a lecture series established by the University of Michigan School of Art & Design.
 With the support of Art and Design alumna Penny W. Stamps, the Penny Stamps Series presents visionary leaders who use their creative practice effectively.
 It celebrates those who transcend tradition and are progressive and influential with their work.
 Speakers are a range of emerging and established artists and designers from a broad spectrum of media, including painting, photography, architecture, sculpture and more.

 Design professional, arts advocate, philanthropist, and friend Penny W. Stamps dedicated herself to elevating opportunities for the culture-makers of tomorrow.
 In 2012, the U-M Board of Regents named the School of Art & Design in her honor, creating the Penny W. Stamps School of Art & Design at the University of Michigan.
 The Stamps Gallery and Stamps Creative Work Awards are also named in her honor.

-The Penny Stamps Series usually take place on Thursdays at 5:10 pm at the Michigan Theater, in downtown Ann Arbor.
-Due to the COVID-19 pandemic, the series has now moved online, and take place on Fridays at 8:00 pm.
+The Penny Stamps Series usually take place on Thursdays at 5:30 pm at the Michigan Theater, in downtown Ann Arbor.
 All lectures are free of charge and open to the public.

 Most lectures are available via podcast on iTunes in both audio and video formats, as well as at the University of Michigan Stamps channel on YouTube.